benjamindkilleen/benjamindkilleen.github.io/_drafts/david-lyons.md

 Of course, David Lyons himself had some very strong opinions.
 In "Guidelines for Written Work," a separate document which he distributed alongsied the syllabus, Prof. Lyons listed several "contemporary barbarisms" of modern writing, which would lower our final grade by one third if they appeared in any essay.
 These included the word "impact" used for anything other than "the action of one body striking another," and "proactive", which makes one sound like a management consultant trying to fit more syllables into every word.
+Plain, honest "active" works just as well.
 He also disliked words like "incentivize" and "problematize," which "add nothing to the English language" and "instead tend to rob the language of other useful words and reduce the tools we have available for thinking about the world."

 I imagine Prof. Lyons would object to my characterizing these requirements as opinions.
 Indeed, I believe that following them makes me a better writer.
 Yet the distinction between fact and "just